quandes/wordpress-docker-compose/README.md

 Easy WordPress development with Docker and Docker Compose.

+A detailed explanation of the whole process can be found in our [wordpress-docker-tutorial (in German)](https://www.quandes.com/ratgeber/wordpress-docker/).

 With this project you can quickly run the following:

 - [WordPress and WP CLI](https://hub.docker.com/_/wordpress/)